grimme-lab/dxtb/docs/source/01_quickstart/getting_started.rst

-    If you supply the **same inputs** to the calculator multiple times with gradient tracking enabled, you have to reset the calculator in between with :meth:`~dxtb.Calculator.reset_all`.
+    If you supply the **same inputs** to the calculator multiple times with gradient tracking enabled, you have to reset the calculator in between with :meth:`~dxtb.Calculator.reset`.
 Otherwise, the gradients will be wrong.

     .. admonition:: Example
        :class: toggle